This guide originally published in 2016 – and is regularly updated with new prices and links

 If the latter is an important point for you, you may wish to consider a back zip.
 These zips typically run from the back of the neck (or top of head in suits with attached hood) down to either just above the bum, or round to the waist at the front.

-These zips work really well for surf suits, as they give a horny wetsuit style look.
-They’re also the best option for enclosure and attached hood suits as they allow the hood to be put on with ease.
+These zips work well for surf suits, as they give a horny wetsuit style look.
+They’re also the best option for enclosure and attached hood suits as they allow the hood to be put on with ease as part of an extended zip

 The second is that they are awkward to get into yourself, getting the zip up between your shoulders can prove difficult without assistance.
 Adding a zipper cord is an option, but they don’t look that great.
 If the zip catches in the rubber or something else, there is the very real chance of getting stuck.
 Not ideal, despite it being trapped in rubber being a horny prospect.

 Oh yeah, and dickheads in clubs find it hilarious to pull them down.
 Combat this with a padlock from zip to a collar.
 Do this anyway, padlocks are hot.

 Summary: Looks pretty awesome, awkward to zip up, less flexible, potential for getting stuck.
 Would probably say this is the least preferable method in my own opinion.

 The other zip option is to have it on the shoulders, with a zip either side of the neck.
 This is my general preference for suit entry when I get myself a new full suit.
 My old suit can be seen in the pic to the right.

 The main benefit here is that you have full flexibility in the suit from the neck down.
 There are no torso zips to restrict the natural stretch of the rubber, and as a result you have a good range of movement within a full suit, and you can bend over fully without giving yourself a zip wedgie.
 Of course you can add in crotch zips for access!